 [Section 9 amended by No. 113 of 1965 s.
 8(1); No. 59 of 2004 s.
 141.]

 [10.
-Repealed by No. 70 of 2004 s.
+Deleted by No. 70 of 2004 s.
 82.]

 11. Boundary posts to be inspected annually

 And be it enacted that the Chairman or Acting-Chairman of the Town Trust shall in the month of December of each year examine and inspect the said posts and marks, and make a written report of their state and condition to the Governor, and if it shall appear from the said report, or if at any time it shall be discovered in any other manner that any of the said posts or marks require to be renewed, repaired or adjusted, it shall be lawful for the Governor to direct the same to be renewed, repaired or adjusted, in the same way as they were originally made, but at the cost and expense of the said Town Trust.